sap2411/CommunicationPlan/CONFLICT_COMMUNICATION_AGREEMENT.md

 * How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
 Listen, Mindfulness, Respectful, Slack conversations should be in general channel as opposed to DMs.

-1. Comments about code - NOT IN JSX
+1. Leave Comments in code explaining functionality and or bugs
 2. Consistent variable names
 3. Todos in code to make squashing bugs easier to find
 4. Explicit commit messages (`Added validations to forms` instead of `done`)
-5. Issues, Pull requests, Project board
+5. Utilize Issues, Pull requests, Project board
 6. Slack channel first line of communication